infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 └── schema.prisma
 ```

 The [Prisma schema file](https://github.com/prisma/prisma2/blob/master/docs/prisma-schema-file.md) is the main configuration file for your Prisma setup.

-- talk about the relations bug and point to limitations

-- many to many relationships correctly don't work in data model
-- workaround is to add an primary key id manually
-- or don't use many to many relationships
-- link to the current limitations page

-- show this many to many relationships
-- point to the current limitation and how to get around it
+It holds the specifications and credentials for our data source, our data model definitions, and generators.
+The migration process to Photon will all begin from this file.

 ## Defining our data source

-In the TypeORM project, the data source and credentials are defined in the `ormconfig.json` file:
+In the TypeORM project, the data source and credentials are defined in the [`ormconfig.json`](https://github.com/infoverload/migration_typeorm_photon/blob/typeorm/ormconfig.json) file:

 ```ts
 {